uday-eligenti/Internship/ReadMe.txt

   Message:
 Moq.MockException :
-Expected invocation on the mock once, but was 0 times: x => x.LogWarningMessage("UpdateLeadTimeDetailsToSalesOrder: MaxLeadTimeId is null for the SalesOrderId: yourSalesOrderId")This Website is for fetching the file content and displaying the content in the end point.
+Expected invocation on the mock at least once, but was never performed: x => x.LogWarningMessage("UpdateLeadTimeDetailsToSalesOrder: MaxLeadTimeId is null for the SalesOrderId: yourSalesOrderId")

+Performed invocations:

+   Mock<IShippingMethodLogger:2> (x):
+   No invocations performed.

+  Stack Trace:
+Mock.Verify(Mock mock, LambdaExpression expression, Times times, String failMessage) Mock`1.Verify(Expression`1 expression, Times times) Mock`1.Verify(Expression`1 expression, Func`1 times) LeadTimeDetailsServiceTests.UpdateLeadTimeDetailsToSalesOrder_MaxLeadTimeIdIsNull_LogsWarning() line 108
+--- End of stack trace from previous location ---
+This Website is for fetching the file content and displaying the content in the end point.
 This application is developed using python with Flask web framework.
 This app has a GET Method
 The application accepts the 3 optional parameters in the URL